Q&A on Chase Ink Business Cash®Credit Card & Chase Ink Business Unlimited® Credit Card Increased Offers!

 I currently have an Ink Cash/Unlimited card.
 Can I cancel it and then apply again?

-Yes!
-But don’t cancel until you’ve either moved your points to another Chase Ultimate Rewards earning card or spent those points on cash back or travel or transferred them to Chase’s transfer partners.
+Yes, but don’t cancel until you’ve either moved your points to another Chase Ultimate Rewards earning card or spent those points on cash back or travel or transferred them to Chase’s transfer partners.
 More details here.

 I currently have an Ink Cash/Unlimited card but only because I’m an authorized user.
 Can I sign up for the Ink Cash/Unlimited?